HomeHistory

 History

 Named in honor of BG CartwrightDuring the mid 1960s, a group of Army officers assigned to the Command and General Staff College (CGSC) at Fort Leavenworth, Kansas, began to meet informally in order to get to know each other better.
 Many of these officers had known each other in college or during other assignments.
-They, of course, had one additional thing in common at the time – how to "survive" at Fort Leavenworth.
+They, of course, had one additional thing in common at the time – a desire to know how to "survive" at Fort Leavenworth.
 The group jokingly dubbed itself the "BLUE GEESE," a term well known at CGSC as the vehicle used to convey a special assignment to a student officer.
-When the school year ended, the group discovered that many were being assigned to the pentagon and other places in the greater Washington area.
+When the school year ended, the group discovered that many were to be assigned to the Pentagon and other places in the greater Washington area.

 Background

-We support the US Army!The ROCKS, Inc. is a non-profit [501c(4)] organization comprised of active duty, reserve, retired, ROTC cadets, and former commissioned officers of the U.S. Armed Forces, widows and widowers of deceased members, and other uniformed services.
-The organization was formed to provide professional and social interaction/development to strengthen the officer corps.
+We support the US Army!The ROCKS, Inc. is a tax-exempt non-profit organization under Section 501(c)(3) comprised of ROTC and Military Academy Cadets, active duty, reserve component, commissioned officers and active duty or reserve component warrant officers and Department of Defense GS12 and above civilians.
+The organization was formed to provide mentorship, professional development and social interaction to strengthen the officer corps.
 In addition to the R.C.
 Cartwright Scholarship Fund, the "Leadership Outreach" program provides the opportunity for teams consisting of ROCK members to visit Historically Black Colleges and Universities (HBCUs) to provide professional career development guidance to ROTC students.

 Find out even more!